andrewbantly/andrewbantly/README.md

-👋 Hi there, I’m @andrewbantly.
+👋 Hi there, I’m Andrew.

 As an ambitious software engineer, I am fueled by the boundless possibilities that lie ahead.
 With six years of invaluable experience in media production, I possess a distinctive skill set that allows me to approach problem-solving from a fresh and innovative perspective.
 My unwavering determination drives me to deliver cutting-edge solutions that have a significant impact on the entire software development life cycle.